 The District is a voluntary participant in the Local Agency Investment Fund (LAIF) that is regulated by the California Government Code under the oversight of the Treasurer of the State of California.
 The fair value of the District's investment in this pool is reported in the accompanying financial statements at amounts based upon the District's pro-rata share of the fair value provided by LAIF for the entire LAIF portfolio (in relation to the amortized cost of that portfolio).
-The balance available for withdrawal is based on the accounting records maintained by LAIF, which are recorded on an amortized cost basis.
+The balance available for withdrawal is based on the accounting records maintained by LAIF, which are recorded on an amortized cost basis with funds generally available next business day.